khoih-prog/WiFiManager_NINA_Lite/README.md

 ### Packages' Patches

+#### 1. For Adafruit nRF52840 and nRF52832 boards

- 1. **To be able to compile, run and automatically detect and display BOARD_NAME on nRF52840/nRF52832 boards**, you have to copy the whole [nRF52 0.21.0](Packages_Patches/adafruit/hardware/nrf52/0.21.0) directory into Adafruit nRF52 directory (~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0).
+**To be able to compile, run and automatically detect and display BOARD_NAME on nRF52840/nRF52832 boards**, you have to copy the whole [nRF52 0.21.0](Packages_Patches/adafruit/hardware/nrf52/0.21.0) directory into Adafruit nRF52 directory (~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0).

 Supposing the Adafruit nRF52 version is 0.21.0.
 These files must be copied into the directory:
 - `~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0/platform.txt`